ajs17/memills/content/people/mills-edward-hallock-1819-family/features/baptism.md

 Reverend Annis Ford Eastman returned to Brookton to officiate.
 The Reverend made history by becoming one of the first women ordained in a Congregational Church while she was pastor of Brookton Congregational Church (now Caroline Valley Community Church) from 1889 to 1891.
 The Reverend wrote of her time in Brookton, including an account of her ordination, in "The Making of a Woman Minister" in the book **Enjoyment of Living** by her son Max Eastman.
 The Church's historical records also include an account of her ordination, including the names of the members of the "picked council" she refers to in her account.

-The Church's records indicate that the Reverend did return to Brookton periodically in the years after she left, and this would have been no small honor for the Brookton Congregation, as after the Reverend left Brookton, she became a very prominent religious and literary figure in New York and beyond, lecturing widely and counting among her friends the Reverend Thomas Beecher, brother of Henry Ward Beecher and Harriet Beecher Stowe, and Mark Twain, for whom she wrote the eulogy for his funeral service in Elmira, but which had to be delivered by her husband due to the Reverend's declining health.
+After Reverend Eastman left Brookton, she became a very prominent religious and literary figure in New York and beyond, lecturing widely and counting among her friends the Reverend Thomas Beecher, brother of Henry Ward Beecher and Harriet Beecher Stowe, and Mark Twain, for whom she wrote the eulogy for his funeral service in Elmira, but which had to be delivered by her husband due to the Reverend's declining health.
 The Reverend would die in 1910, so this would have been one of her last return visits to Brookton.
-So, needless to say, her presence on this day was planned well in advance by the Reverend, and it was a very signficant honor that hints at a rich context to this event that we can only speculate upon now.
+So, needless to say, her presence on this day was planned well in advance by the Reverend, and it was a very significant honor that hints at a rich context to this event that we can only speculate upon now.

 (Interestingly, Mark Twain made his last visit to Elmira that very week, attending the dedication of a new organ at Park Church in Elmira on 03 Apr 1907.
 His remains would be buried in Woodlawn Cemetery Elmira exactly three years later.)